Search waiting | Matsusada Precision

 As a bonus, another small story.
 We wrote above that "megabytes are 1,048,576 (220) bytes".
 At this time, every three digits are separated by ", (comma)".
 In Japan, we often see such notations, including bookkeeping, but there are differences in this writing style depending on the country.

-The United States, United Kingdom, China, and South Korea have the same notation as Japan.
+The United States, the United Kingdom, China, and South Korea have the same notation as Japan.
 For example, if you include the decimal point, it will be written as "1,234,567.89".
 The decimal point is ".
 (Period)", and the integer is separated by "," every three digits.

-However, in Western countries, the usage of periods and commas are reversed, and it is written as "1.234.567,89".
+However, in Western countries, the usage of periods and commas is reversed, and it is written as "1.234.567,89".
 In addition, South American countries will use the same notation, probably due to the influence of Spain and Portugal.
 Scandinavia, Eastern Europe, and Russia are also a little different.
 "1 234 567,89", the decimal point is a comma, which is the same as in Western Europe, but a half-width space is used to separate the three digits.
 Furthermore, in the vicinity of Switzerland and the border with Switzerland, "1'234'567.89" and the decimal point is a period, but "'(apostrophe)" is used to separate the three digits.

 Reference (Japanese site)

-• Japanese source page 「単位のいろいろ」
+• Japanese source page 「単位のいろいろ

 • 特許:「ポリトリメチレンオキシド及びポリトリメチレンオキシドを電解質として含む電池」